sirfilips/dpt-converter/README.md

 ## How to Use the Script

-1. Place all .dpt files you want to convert inside the 'data' folder.
+1. Download or clone the GitHub repository of this project.
-2. Download or clone the GitHub repository of this project.
+2. Place all .dpt files you want to convert inside the 'data' folder.
-3. Open the terminal or command prompt and navigate to the directory containing the main.py script.
+4. Open the terminal or command prompt and navigate to the directory containing the main.py script.
-4. Run the command `python main.py`.
+5. Run the command `python main.py`.
-5. A progress bar indicating the conversion progress will be displayed.
+6. A progress bar indicating the conversion progress will be displayed.
-6. Upon completion, a confirmation message will be shown.
+7. Upon completion, a confirmation message will be shown.
-7. The converted Excel files are saved in the 'output' folder.
+8. The converted Excel files are saved in the 'output' folder.

 ## License